-John Gondak: John Gondak begins his seventh year in Happy Valley as an assistant with the Nittany Lion cross country and distance squads.
-Gondak's resume while with the Blue and White - which can be matched by few middle distance mentors in the country - includes 10 USTFCCCA First Team All-Americans, 12 Big Ten Champions, 17 Penn State records, three Big Ten Freshman of the Year honorees, three Penn Relays victories, and two sub-4:00 milers.
+John Gondak: After serving six years as an assistant coach, two years as an associate head coach and two months as the interim head coach for the Nittany Lions, John Gondak was named head coach of Penn State cross country/track & field on Sept.
+17, 2014.
+Gondak's résumé while with the Blue and White - which can be matched by few middle distance mentors in the country - includes 19 First Team All-Americans, 22 Big Ten Champions, 20 Penn State records, four Big Ten Freshman of the Year honorees, five Penn Relays victories, and three sub-4:00 milers.

 Additional staff members include outstanding high school, collegiate and club coaches.
 Varsity athletes will serve as instructors and counselors.